feklee/realitybuilder.com/README.md

 Introduction
 ============

-This directory is planned to contain code for the next version of the site hosted on: RealityBuilder.com
+This directory contains code of the site hosted on: [RealityBuilder.com][1]

-The code of the current version is hosted on [Google Code][1].

 See also the [repository on GitHub][2].